 - Pews are marked with white stickers; sit only where there’s a sticker.

 - There will be NO holy water, lector, servers, offertory procession, sign of peace, Communion cup.

 - There will be a single file line for Communion – watch tape marks on the floor then split off at the front of the church and go to the Communion minister on the side of the church where you’re sitting.

 - Communion will be distributed only in the hand; no Communion on the tongue.

 - Use any door to exit – leave a 6 ft. distance – out the front doors by the main isle, out the side doors by the side isles.

 - Socialize outside the building, maintaining a 6 ft. distance: no hugging, shaking hands, etc. ; no socializing in the church building.

 We understand that people are still very leary about going to public places and rightly so.
 Please know that the decision to come to Mass is an individual one as the virus is still very much with us.
-The vulnerable are still vulnerable so if you do not feel safe coming to Mass or fear for your health, you are encouraged and welcome to stay home and we respect your decision.
-If you are not feeling well or have a temperature of 100.4F or higher – stay home.
-We will continue to post information and the bulletin on our website and make the bulletin available at the back door of the rectory.
+The vulnerable are still vulnerable so if you do not feel safe coming to Mass or fear for your health or the health of a loved one in your home, you are encouraged and welcome to stay home and we respect your decision.